-Pendley, Bradford D., "BIOM 4110(Honors)/6110: The Science of Medicine (Syllabus)" (2022).
+Pendley, Bradford D., "BIOM 4110(Honors)/6110: The Science of Medicine (Syllabus)" (2023).
 Biomedical Engineering Syllabi.
-58. https://digitalcommons.memphis.edu/biomedical-engineering-syllabi/58
+55.

 This Syllabus is brought to you for free and open access by the Biomedical Engineering at University of Memphis Digital Commons.
 It has been accepted for inclusion in Biomedical Engineering Syllabi by an authorized administrator of University of Memphis Digital Commons.
 For more information, please contact khggerty@memphis.edu.